Jeremy Foley (athletic director)

 Jeremy N. Foley (born December 1, 1952) is an American university sports administrator and former college athlete.
-Foley was an award-winning athletic director for the Florida Gators Division I sports program of the University of Florida located in Gainesville, Florida from 1992 to 2016, when he semi-retired and became an emeritus athletic director focusing on fundraising for the school.
+Foley was athletic director for the Florida Gators Division I sports program of the University of Florida located in Gainesville, Florida from 1992 to 2016, when he semi-retired and became an emeritus athletic director focusing on fundraising for the school.
 He also served as the chief financial officer of the University Athletic Association (UAA), the private non-profit corporation that is responsible for the administration and financial management of the Florida Gators sports program.

 Early life and education

 Foley was born in Washington, D.C. in 1952, and raised in New London, New Hampshire.
 He graduated from the Holderness School in New Hampshire in 1970.
 He attended Hobart College in Geneva, New York, where he played football and lacrosse, and was a member of Kappa Sigma fraternity (Delta Phi chapter); he graduated with a Bachelor of Arts degree in psychology in 1974.
 In 1976, he completed a master's degree in sports administration from Ohio University in Athens, Ohio.
 He is the older brother of Navy Cross recipient and Gulf War hero Lt.
-Col. James Lucian Foley USMC(Ret.)of Derry, NH.
+Col. James Lucian Foley USMC(Ret.) of Derry, NH.